Norms regarding the manner of proceeding in the discernment of presumed apparitions or revelations

 Norms regarding the manner of proceeding in the discernment of presumed apparitions or revelations is a 1978 document written by the Holy See's Sacred Congregation for the Doctrine of the Faith (CDF) which sets guidelines for Catholic bishops in discerning claims of private revelation such as Marian apparitions.
 It specifies the manner of discernment and the authorities competent to carry out such discernment.

-This document has been abrogated and replaced by new norms since May 2024.
+The document was abrogated and replaced by Norms for Proceeding in the Discernment of Alleged Supernatural Phenomena in May 2024.

 History

 According to Angelo Amato, in November 1974 the Sacred Congregation for the Doctrine of the Faith met for its annual plenary congregation.
 Amato adds that the Holy See decided that the text was an "in-house" document intended for bishops, and as such did not need to be published.
 The Norms document was given to bishops "sub secreto" (secretly) and not published in the Holy See's official journal Acta Apostolicae Sedis.

 However, excerpts from the text and translations of it appeared in print from 1997 to 2008.

 In 2012, the Congregation for the Doctrine of the Faith released the text to the public in Latin and five vernacular translations with a new preface by Cardinal William Levada, prefect of CDF.